xiang1103/KD-Language-Transfer/README.md

 - How to define language capabilities and quantify we have improved?
     - Cross compare with existing LLMs like GPT with multiple rounds of conversation
     - Test reasoning capabilities: Chain of thought; give an answer and ask it to explain the process.
 - How to train the student model to perform well on drug editing?
+And how to train this?
 - Can knowledge distillation improve language capabilities?
 - What tasks to use from drug editing?
 And find corresponding data for those for training.
 - How does the knowledge distillation training process work?